 - Book your stay at the Cameron Highlands Resort

-3) PENANG
+3) Penang

 Penang is a Malaysian state sitting in part as an island on the west coast of Malaysia.
 George Town, which was founded by the British in 1786, is perhaps the most famous part of Penang amongst travellers and is designated as a UNESCO World Heritage Site.
-From Kuala Lumpur you can fly direct to Penang, or take a bus.
-If you are heading there from the Cameron Highlands a few buses run per day, and take around 5 hours.

-Penang has become famous for its street art, with some murals amassing long queues to get your picture with them.
 I suggest starring all of the art you want to find on Google maps (the majority are in Georgetown’s historic centre) and then get up early and reach each of them on your own walking tour of the city.
-Once you are done with all the street art make sure to head up to Habitat on Penang Hill for views out over the city, and then back down to see Kek Lok Si (Snake Temple).
-For more details read 7 Reasons To Visit Penang.

-Most visitors to Penang want to stay centrally located in Georgetown, depending on your travel style I would suggest for history lovers staying at Cheong Fatt Tze (or the Blue Mansion) and if you prefer a more modern hotel then the G Hotel Kelawai.
 The Blue Mansion, is steeped in history and offers daily tours if you just want to visit, but if you want to get your photos in front of the blue walls you will need to book a room here, they are reasonably priced starting around US $120 per night.

 Read my hotel reviews: